syntaqx/github-flow-example/README.md

-# github-flow-example
+# GitHub Flow - An example

-An example implementation of GitHub Flow with CI &amp; CD
+An example implementation of GitHub Flow with CI & CD

 ## Repository Settings